kronborg6/CShell/README.md

 4. <del>cursor,</del>
 5. config/custom
 6. add wtrite to file for history so you still have it when you restart
+7. opdate input so it makes a line change (\n) when you go out off termenil

 ## Rules for this project